NiklasRosenstein/python-localimport/README.md

 #### v1.5.3 (current)

+- fix #19 -- read `README.rst` as UTF-8 in setup.py
 - fix issue when the current working directory is used as one of the localimport paths
 - move non-member functions to global scope, out of the localimport class